twada/licensify/README.md

 DESCRIPTION
 ---------------------------------------

-`licensify` is a browserify plugin to prepend license header to your bundle as follows.
+`licensify` is a [Browserify](http://browserify.org/) plugin to prepend license header to your bundle as follows.

 ```javascript
 /**